Three Reasons Why Independent Businesses

 By propagating credible, meaningful, authentic key messages, an independent company can claim its turf as must-see experts or the leading product or the highest overall value for its unique value proposition.
-By doing this effectively, not only can a company avoid direct competition but also grow in service to its niche.
+By doing this effectively, not only can a company avoid direct competition but also grow in its niche.
 Indeed, the more focused the value proposition, the greater the possibility for the company to transcend would-be competition from others, courtesy of the same communications technologies that make intelligently focused niche marketing so important today.

 2. Deepen customer loyalty.

 A key message communicates identity and purpose concisely, ideally in terms that the target market accepts instantly.
 Thus, not only can an effective key message (e.g. name, motto, value proposition) gain intuitive acceptance but also strike a chord with the values of the target market.

 Key messages that authentically affirm and harmonize with the market’s values can deepen the sense of personal alignment that loyal customers already feel.
 This can better ensure their continued purchasing, more business per customer over a given period, and more referrals.